paramify/fedramp-20x-pilot/README.md

 ## Step-by-Step Details

 ### Step 1 – Lightweight Documentation
-Document the implementation of our KSIs using Paramify Cloud using our FedRAMP 20x control set.
+Document the implementation of our KSIs using Paramify Cloud with the FedRAMP 20x validations set.
 ![KSI_implementation_1](images/KSI_implementation_1.png)
 ![KSI_implementation_2](images/KSI_implementation_2.png)

 ### Step 2 – Key Security Indicators and Validations
 Gather and upload evidence into Paramify Cloud for each KSI validation, using automation where possible.
+Instructions and commands for each evidence object are included to provide context to the evidence process and results.
 ![evidence_1](images/evidence_1.png)

 ### Step 3 – Validate Evidence
 Meet with 3PAO and have them review and validate evidence in Paramify Cloud.
+3PAO can set Assurance Steps, Assurance Status, remarks, etc.
 ![evidence_2](images/evidence_2.png)

 ### Step 4 – Automate Machine Readable Package